Jund Ansar Allah: Collapse

 Regarding the sermon as a challenge to their governance of the Gaza Strip, Hamas forces surrounded the mosque and demanded those inside to surrender.
 Exchanges of gunfire erupted into a seven-hour battle in which Hamas fighters sealed off the entire neighbourhood and fired rocket-propelled grenades at the mosque.
 During the firefight, 24 Palestinians were killed and more than 130 injured.
 The dead included twelve Jund Ansar Allah members, six Hamas members and six civilians, including three young children aged 8, 10 and 13.
 An Egyptian National Security Agency official said a three-year-old boy from Egypt, across the Egypt–Gaza border, was critically wounded by a bullet which reached him from the fighting in Gaza.
 A Hamas fighter later went to Moussa's house to arrest him, and Moussa killed himself and the Hamas fighter by detonating his suicide belt after being cornered.
-His house was dynamited by Hamas forces.
+His house was rigged with explosives by Hamas forces.
 Abu-Jibril Shimali, head of Hamas' Izz ad-Din al-Qassam Brigades in the southern Gaza Strip, died in the fighting.
 Israel believes that Shimali orchestrated the abduction of Israeli soldier Gilad Shalit in a June 2006 cross-border raid.
 Hamas did not permit media coverage of the event, barring journalists from entering Rafah or interviewing the wounded.

 Aftermath

-Following the clashes, a number of Al-Qaeda-affiliated groups condemned Hamas as an apostate movement that committed "massacre" and charged Hamas's actions to "serve the interest of the Israeli settlers of Palestine and the Christians who are persecuting Muslims in Afghanistan, Chechnya, Iraq, and Somalia".
+Following the clashes, a number of Al-Qaeda-affiliated Salafi jihadist groups condemned Hamas as an apostate movement that committed "massacre" and stated that Hamas' actions was made to "serve the interest of the Israeli settlers of Palestine and the Christians who are persecuting Muslims in Afghanistan, Chechnya, Iraq, and Somalia".
+The anti-Hamas sentiment among Salafists was carried on by ISG.

 Websites associated with Fatah later released cellphone footage of what appeared to be Hamas executing Jund Ansar Allah fighters during the clash.
 The video showed Hamas militants gathering several Jund Ansar Allah fighters in the courtyard of the Mosque, and then mowing them down in a fierce burst of gunfire.
 Some of the Jund Ansar Allah men were shown lying motionless and bleeding on the ground.
 In two scenes, Hamas militants appeared to be shooting captives execution-style at close range, and bodies were seen falling to the ground.
 In another scene, a group of Jund Ansar Allah captives were seen standing motionless against a wall a few meters away.
 Israeli Channel 10 also broadcast a recording of what it said was the Hamas military communication channel, ordering Hamas forces to execute everyone.
 There was no immediate comment from Hamas officials.
 However, Hamas had previously denied that an execution took place at the site, or that members of Jund Ansar Allah were "massacred."

+The last known attack by remmants of Jund Ansar Allah was a bombing of the French cultural center in Gaza on 11 December 2014.